Thomas Ritchie (journalist): Career

+On March 2, 1843, Ritchie brought his sons William F. and Thomas into management of the Enquirer under the firm Thomas Ritchie & Sons.
+In 1845, he gave full control of the paper to his sons.
 In the 1844 US presidential election, Ritchie supported James K. Polk because of Polk's support for the annexation of Texas.
 Polk brought Ritchie to Washington to edit the national paper The Union (1845 to 1851).
 Ritchie supported the Compromise of 1850, but the new paper never was as influential as the Enquirer.
 Meanwhile, Ritchie had lost his Virginia base, as his son and namesake took over the Richmond Enquirer.
 In 1846, Thomas Ritchie Jr. killed Richmond Whig founder and editor John Hampden Pleasants in a duel.

+Personal life

+Ritchie married the Isabella Foushee, daughter of Dr. William Foushee, of Richmond on February 7, 1807.
+They had four daughters and three sons, including William F. and Thomas Jr. He died on July 3, 1854, in Washington, D.C.
+His funeral was attended by President Franklin Pierce.
+He was buried in Hollywood Cemetery in Richmond.